 How to design a bathroom

 Much like planning a kitchen, you can get the ball rolling by analyzing how you use your current room, noting what works and what doesn’t, then drawing up a wish list that takes into account all potential users, their individual needs and imagining how these might change in the future.

 For instance a family bathroom will usually require a bath, hardwearing and splash proof surfaces while an en suite can afford to be a bit more luxe.

-A good bathroom layout will depend on many factors, such as, the function of the bathroom, the size, who will be using the bathroom, and how often.
-Let's start with the design effects a good bathroom layout can create:
+A new bathroom layout will depend on many factors, such as the function of the bathroom, the size, who will be using the bathroom, and how often.
+Let's start with the design effects that a good bathroom layout can create: